-From concept to system
+From Concept to System

 When I joined the BRPA project team, visual design was already in progress.
-Steph Loughran, the project’s original designer, was leaving NewCity and I would be taking over afterward.
+Steph Loughran, the project’s original designer, was leaving NewCity and I would be taking over.
 The client team had chosen a design direction based on one of Steph’s element collages, so I had a great foundation to work with.

 Instead of diving into page layouts, I started by creating individual design system components atomically based on the direction shown in the collage.
 Then I designed page mockups using those atomic design components.

 Gallery: BRPA Atomic Components